Baiyah7o/Aijsons/README.md

     --  Actionbar 4     Keybinds     ElvUI Bar 3        MultiBarRight
     --  Actionbar 5     Keybinds     ElvUI Bar 4        MultiBarLeft
  ```
- - `/mycommandbar` toggles bars uses for keybind only.
+ - `/mycommandbar` toggles hidden bars used for keybinding only.
- - `/rotateminimap` toggle minimap rotation.
+ - `/rotateminimap` toggles minimap rotation.
- - `/mypitchsets` toggles through a number of predefined screen setups that move the char down from screen center to enhance field of view in raid and dungeons.
+ - `/mypitchsets` switches through a number of predefined screen setups that move the char down from screen center to enhance field of view in raid and dungeons.